Boabab Trees Are Common In Southern Angola

 Those starting their trip in Morocco - all nationalities require a visa and we will apply for this in advance during the trip.

 Those starting their trip in Accra - all nationalities must obtain a Nigeria visa in advance, before joining the Oasis trip.
 Most nationalities will need to make an online application and then go in person to their nearest Nigerian visa agency to submit their passport and hardcopies of their supporting documentation.
-You will need to make an appointment for this which must be within 45 days of your date of travel to join the trip.
+You will need to make an appointment for this which must be within 45 days of entering Nigeria.
 Details for the visa application process and documents required will be emailed to you a few months before your trip departs.
 Cost will depend on the embassy in your home country.

 Rwanda